 Notable & Unique: People

-residents here is lower than that found in 99.5% of the neighborhoods
+average per capita income lower than 99.5% of the neighborhoods

-that the Goodfellow Blvd / Highland Ave neighborhood has more single mother
+The Goodfellow Blvd / Highland Ave neighborhood also has a greater percentage

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the Goodfellow Blvd / Highland Ave
+There are more people living in the Goodfellow Blvd / Highland Ave neighborhood

 Notable & Unique: Modes of Transportation